yiisoft/yii2/docs/review_2011_11_12_alex.md

 > The purpose of evaluateExpression() is to provide a way of evaluating a PHP expression
 > in the context of an object.
 Will remove it before release if we find no use of it.

+>> mdomba:
+>> As eval() is controversial, and anonymous functions can replace all Yii 1 usage of eval()
+>> how about removing it from the beginning and add it only if we find it necessary.
+>> This way we would not be tempted to stick with eval() and will be forced to first try to find alternatives

 ### Object::create()

 #### `__construct` issue